-A/B testing allows you to test the user product experience and lets you improve it by safely rolling out the features strategically.
+A/B Testing allows you to test the user product experience and lets you improve it by safely rolling out the features strategically.

 Available for Enterprise Edition

-With A/B testing, you can experiment using remote config by making changes to parameters and grouping them into multiple variants to alter the behavior and appearance of your app in a variety of ways across each variant group.
+With A/B Testing, you can experiment using Remote Config by making changes to parameters and grouping them into multiple variants to alter the behavior and appearance of your app in a variety of ways across each variant group.

-What is an experiment?
+What Is an Experiment?

-How to create an experiment?
+How to Create an Experiment?

-You can create an experiment by clicking the Create experiment button in the A/B testing view which will open the experiment creation drawer.
-The experiment creation drawer consists of four sections - Basics, Targeting, Goals and Variants.
+Create Experiment button on the uppen-right corner which will open the Create new Experiment drawer.
+The experiment creation drawer consists of four sections: Basics, Targeting, Goals and Variants.

-- Basics: In this section you define the experiment basics like name and description.
+1. Basics: In this section you define the experiment basics like name and description.

-- You can set a maximum of 3 goals per experiment.
+You can set a maximum of 3 goals per experiment

-- Variants: In this section you can create variants for your experiment.
-For a variant you can either choose an existing remote config parameter or create a new parameter that hasn't been created before, provided it exists in your app, only then will it take effect.
-There will be same parameters in each variant with whatever value you choose to set to them.
-Each variant will be competing against the control group.
-Control Group is nothing but a variant itself against which all other variants test their performances.
-There will be atleast two variants in any experiment including the Control Group.
+Each variant will have the same parameters with the values you choose to set to them.
+Each variant will be competing against a control group.
+The "Control Group" is nothing but a variant itself against which all other variants test their performances.
+There must be at least two variants in any experiment, plus the Control Group.